CounterpartyXCP/picopayments-hub/README.rst

 of the transaction is increased.
 The payee then signs and shares it.

-To ensure the payer can recover the change without having to wait for the channel to timeout, the payee must reveal the secret when spending the payout. **The commit transaction secret must be the same as the deposit transaction secret!**
+To ensure the payer can recover the change without having to wait for the channel to timeout, the payee must reveal the spend secret when spending the payout. **The commit transaction spend secret must be the same as the deposit transaction spend secret!**

 script sig: